1986 in video games

-1986 saw many sequels and prequels in video games, such as Super Mario Bros.
-2, along with new titles such as Arkanoid, Bubble Bobble, Castlevania, Dragon Quest, Ikari Warriors, The Legend of Zelda, Metroid, Out Run and R.B.I.
+1986 saw many sequels and prequels in video games, such as Super Mario Bros.: The Lost Levels, along with new titles such as Arkanoid, Bubble Bobble, Castlevania, Dragon Quest, Ikari Warriors, The Legend of Zelda, Metroid, Out Run and R.B.I.
 Baseball.
 The year's highest-grossing arcade video games were Hang-On in Japan, Hang-On and Gauntlet in the United States, and Nemesis (Gradius) in London.
 The year's bestselling home system was the Family Computer and Nintendo Entertainment System for the third year in a row, while the year's best-selling home video games in Western markets were Super Mario Bros. in the United States and Yie Ar Kung-Fu in the United Kingdom.

 Video game developer Masahiro Sakurai considers 1986 the most incredible year for the video game industry.
 He cited the release of several games that were the beginning of popular and long-lasting franchises such as The Legend of Zelda, Dragon Quest, Castlevania, and Kunio-kun.
 He attributed their release to new hardware like the Family Computer Disk System and megabit ROMs that afforded developers with greater memory storage, which allowed for more creative possibilities.
 Sakurai noted that the better games in the competitive market generated more appeal.